TNA Impact!'s move to Monday nights: Reception and legacyVice described the move as one of many gambles TNA has taken during their history, but wrote that it "turned out disastrously." Impact! ratings dropped 7% from 2009's 1.14 average, finishing 2010 at 1.06. WrestleView ascribed the drop to the "disastrous decision" to run opposite Raw. Although the move failed to boost ratings for TNA, James Caldwell of Pro Wrestling Torch attributed a 6% drop in Raw ratings (from 3.69 to 3.47) to competition from Impact!. At the end of 2010, the "New Monday Night Wars" received the annual WrestleCrap Gooker Award, which honors the worst events in wrestling.

-By July 2011, nearly all of the new talents brought in for Impact!'s initial Monday launch had left the company, with the exceptions of Ric Flair (who left the following year) and Jeff Hardy (who left in 2017).
+By July 2011, nearly all of the new talents brought in for Impact!'s initial Monday launch had left TNA, with the exceptions of Ric Flair (who left the following year) and Jeff Hardy (who left in 2017).
 Hulk Hogan departed TNA in October 2013.
 Eric Bischoff was sent home from TNA that same month and his contract expired in early 2014.
 When asked about positive memories from his time in TNA, Bischoff stated, "I don’t have any."

 In the tenth anniversary reprint of R.D.
-Reynolds and Bryan Alvarez's The Death of WCW, the authors compared the move to the original Monday Night Wars.
-They wrote that TNA did not have the audience that WCW did when they moved to initiate the Monday Night Wars, pointing out that WCW Saturday Night typically did better than WWE shows did in the weekend timeslots.
+Reynolds and Bryan Alvarez's The Death of WCW, the authors compared the move to the original Monday Night War.
+They wrote that TNA did not have the audience that WCW did when they moved to initiate the Monday Night War, pointing out that WCW Saturday Night typically did better than WWE shows did in the weekend timeslots.
 Reynolds and Alvarez also wrote that TNA did not have the financial resources that WCW did and that WWE was not "asleep at the wheel" as they were in 1995.

-WWE would not face direct ratings competition from a rival promotion again until the beginning of the "Wednesday Night Wars" on October 2, 2019, when All Elite Wrestling (AEW) debuted their weekly show, Dynamite, during the same timeslot as WWE NXT.
+WWE would not face direct ratings competition from a rival promotion again until the beginning of the "Wednesday Night War" on October 2, 2019, when All Elite Wrestling (AEW) debuted their weekly show, Dynamite, during the same timeslot as WWE NXT.
 Comicbook.com wrote that TNA's move to Monday night's "[serves] as somewhat of a cautionary tale to any companies bold enough to try and take on Vince McMahon."
 AEW executive Nick Jackson of The Young Bucks said that TNA failed to be different from WWE, telling Bleacher Report that: "You can't try to be them.
 The one thing TNA did wrong was try to be a lesser version of them.
 We can't be them because we're not competing with them.
 We have to be different and we have to listen to the fans."